 The comprehensive product range covers every application from 1.8 V to 75 V

-Nexperia continues to invest in technology and in-house manufacturing capacity.
-The A-selection Zeners are already available as samples and in volume production quantities.
-For more information on the A-selection Zener diodes, including product specifications and datasheets, please visit: www.nexperia.com/a-selection-zener
+Nexperia continues to invest in developing new technologies and increasing in-house manufacturing capacity.
+The 50 µA Zeners are already available as samples and in volume production quantities.
+For more information, including product specifications and datasheets, please visit: www.nexperia.com/50-microA-zener